siran/writing/books/The Theory of (Re)Cognition/The Theory of (Re)Cognition - 008 Limits of Recognition.md

 being affected by it — capable of taking up enough of its organization to retain something, and to recognize its return.

-If the world contains structures that no available loop can resonate with, those structures do not become accessible through effort, attention, or desire.
-They remain outside.
-Not hidden behind a door that could be opened with better tools, but outside in a more complete sense: they leave no trace in any loop that encounters them, and so they cannot be encoded, retained, or recognized.
+If the world contains structures that a given loop, or even a whole family of current loops, cannot resonate with, those structures do not become accessible through effort, attention, or desire alone.
+For those loops they remain outside current recognition.
+They leave no usable trace in the loops that encounter them, and so they cannot yet be encoded, retained, or recognized.
+New forms of encounter may be needed before what is now outside becomes available.

 This is not a claim about any particular domain.
 It is a structural fact about what recognition requires.
 The world does not owe any loop a match.